Configuring Proportional Multipath for VNF

 extended route information: BGP origin AS 2 BGP peer AS 2

-The following example shows how to display the GIR user-defined profile for the maintenance mode:
+Use the show maintenance profile maintenance-mode command to display the GIR user-defined profile for the maintenance mode.

 switch# show maintenance profile maintenance-mode